 Here, we are going to learn how to send a simple basic mail using Python code.
 Python, being a powerful language don’t need any external library to import and offers a native library to send emails- “SMTP lib”. “smtplib” creates a Simple Mail Transfer Protocol client session object which is used to send emails to any valid email id on the internet.
-Different websites use the different port number.
-Here, we are using a Gmail account to send a mail.
-Port number used here will be ‘587’.
-And if we want to send mail using website other than Gmail, you need to get the corresponding information.
+Different websites use different port numbers.

 In this, you need to pass the first parameter of the server location and the second parameter of the port to use.
 For Gmail, we use port number 587.

-For security reasons, now put the SMTP connection in the TLS mode.
+- For security reasons, now put the SMTP connection in the TLS mode.
 TLS (Transport Layer Security) encrypts all the SMTP commands.
 After that, for security and authentication, you need to pass your Gmail account credentials in the login instance.

 The compiler will show an authentication error if you enter invalid email id or password.

-Store the message you need to send in a variable say, message.
-Using the sendmail() instance, send your message. sendmail() uses three parameters – “sender_email_id”, “receiver_email_id” and “message_to_be_sent”.
+- Store the message you need to send in a variable say, message.
+Using the sendmail() instance, send your message. sendmail() uses three parameters: sender_email_id, receiver_email_id and message_to_be_sent.
 The parameters need to be in the same sequence.

 # Python code to illustrate Sending mail from # your Gmail account import smtplib # creates SMTP session s = smtplib.SMTP('smtp.gmail.com', 587) # start TLS for security s.starttls() # Authentication s.login("sender_email_id", "sender_email_id_password") # message to be sent message = "Message_you_need_to_send" # sending the mail s.sendmail("sender_email_id", "receiver_email_id", message) # terminating the session s.quit()

-And if you need to send the same message to different people.
+If you need to send the same message to different people.
 You can use for loop for that.

 # Python code to illustrate Sending mail # to multiple users # from your Gmail account import smtplib # list of email_id to send the mail li = ["firstname.lastname@example.org", "email@example.com"] for i in range(len(li)): s = smtplib.SMTP('smtp.gmail.com', 587) s.starttls() s.login("sender_email_id", "sender_email_id_password") message = "Message_you_need_to_send" s.sendmail("sender_email_id", li[i], message) s.quit()

 - One most amazing thing about this code is that we can send any number of emails using this and Gmail always put your mail in the primary section.
 Mails send will not be Spam.